 Write other things/do other things.

-Write yourself out of it!
+Write yourself out of writer’s block!

 Listen, you are a creative savant.
 You can write yourself out of this writer’s block, all you have to do is put pen to paper….err, finger to keys and the words will come.
 Your inner narrator will rise like a phoenix with the words feeding into sentences and sentences becoming beautifully crafted paragraphs.
 In time you will have pages of scrawling text that only the gods could have written.
 But somehow those words disseminated from your magical tips.
 Are you a god?
 Why yes, yes you are.